fvarrui/keycloak-guide/x509-client-auth.md

 ## Setting up the configuration file

-This configuration should be applied before running KC through the `${kc.home.dir}/conf/keycloak.conf` properties file:
+This configuration should be applied before running KC in the `${kc.home.dir}/conf/keycloak.conf` properties file:

 ### Setting server certificate